compulim/generator-azure-web-app/README.md

 > Instead of Webpack, we use rollup.js as bundler because it has a better tree-shaking mechanism, thus smaller output file size.

-> To use Webpack for production build, run `npm run build -- --bundler webpack`.
+> To opt for Webpack for production build, run `npm run build -- --bundler webpack`.

 ## Deploy to target servers